A BRIEF HISTORY OF WOMEN'S SPORTS

 In 1884 girl called Emily Valentine was recorded as playing rugby at a school in Ireland.
 There is also a record of a women's rugby charity match in Wales in 1917.
 However, women's rugby was rare until the 1970s.
 In Britain, the Women’s Rugby Football Union was formed in 1983.
 The first Women’s Rugby World Cup was held in 1991.

 In 1745, the first recorded women's cricket match was held on Gosden Common near Guildford.
 The ladies were from the villages of Bramley in Surrey and Hambledon in Hampshire.
 The Hambledon ladies beat Bramley 127 to 119.
 The first known women's cricket club was formed in Yorkshire in 1887.
 In the 20th-century women's cricket became a popular sport.
 The Women's Cricket Association was formed in 1926 and the first international match was played in 1934 between England and Australia.
 The International Women's Cricket Council was formed in 1958 and the first Women's World Cup was held in 1973.
-The first recorded game of women's hockey was in Canada in 1889.
+The first women's hockey club was founded in Britain in 1887.

 People have played tennis since the Middle Ages.
 Women first played tennis at Wimbledon in 1884.